dylanaraps/pure-sh-bible/README.md

         [ "$i" = "$1" ] && return
     done < "$2"

+    # 'read' used in a loop will skip over
+    # the last line of a file if it does not contain
+    # a newline and instead contains EOF.
+    #
+    # The final line iteration is skipped as 'read'
+    # exits with '1' when it hits EOF. 'read' however,
+    # still populates the variable.
+    #
+    # This ensures that the final line is always printed
+    # if applicable.
     [ -n "$line" ] && printf %s "$line"
 }
 ```